310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Mao %}
 Hmm?
-Oh c’mon, now you’ve got me curious~ If you have something to say, then you gotta say it, you little~♪
+Oh c’mon, now you’ve got me curious\~ If you have something to say, then you gotta say it, you little rascal\~♪
 {% endbubble %}

 {% bubble Shinobu %}